 So.
 I spent the summer reaching the finales of ALL my favourite shows & then staring into the abyss, feeling empty & aimless not knowing quite what do with my eyes and ears.
 See, my summer evenings were more homebound than I had originally envisaged - never mind that they were spent in various cities… Continue reading All Good Things Come in 7s.
 Not Really, But this List Does!

 I am watching Genius (National Geographic) on iTunes.
 It tails a young Einstein in the years leading to his Nobel Prize.
 You would think the most startling revelation is that Einstein was a charming, carefree & funny young lad.
 Or, that I am finally understanding that the Theory of Relativity & the Time-Space Continuum are more… Continue reading Time, Space, Gravity & Gender

 In the collective narrative of humanity, there are few character story revelations & motivators verily insightful than what is known in the content world as 'backstory': What is known to the rest of us as 'how my parents and upbringing is to blame for everything'.
-For a culture that is fully invested in the family… Continue reading Blaming Our Parents, Teachers & First Loves Is A Story That Never Gets Old – So Let’s Tell It Goddamit
+For a culture that is fully invested in the family… Continue reading Blaming the Past is a Story that Never Gets Old – so Let’s Actually Tell it

 Much like life, TV viewing sometimes begs the question: If you have to choose - would you go for content that is authentic or idealistic?
 In life, what to do when living authentically doesn't comply with the very trendy notion of impersonating how you ideally want to be?
 My peers will know that this notion of… Continue reading This Revolution Should Be Televised: In Search of [the Right] Heroines Part 7,567